EdFuentetaja/EdFuentetaja.github.io/_posts/2016-05-01-clock_recovery_in_gnu_ais.markdown

 * No accounting for signals affected by a DC offset.
 * Slow correction factor.
 * Misjudgements in the early/late crossing assessment.

-I'm not going elaborate into something that at first sight I consider missing from the code and it's the handling of a negative number ever getting into `rx->pll`.

 On the positive side I have to say that the code does an excellent job in most cases and its conceptual simplicity and straightforward implementation.
 This can be a key feature when the code runs on a limited embedded processor, although that's not the case of GNU AIS which is targeting a computer running a full OS such as Linux.